Photonsters/Slicer/README.md

 It has two install folders: 'Console/' with a Command Line Interface and 'Win64/' with a graphical interface.
 The last one is most suitable as plugin for MeshMixer.
 Both contain split zip archives.

-For Linux and OSX you have to install python and some libraries (cython, numpy, open-cv).
+For Linux and OSX you have to install python and some libraries (Cython, numpy, opencv-python, PyOpenGL, PyOpenGL-accelerate).

 For Linux/MeshMixer user: You should already have wine up and running to use MeshMixer.
 You should install the Win64/ Zip files for PhotonSlicer in Wine too.